mamazinho/olist-challenge/README.md

 * Heroku was the best cost benefit that I found, it offer in free plan 10.000 lines in tables on database and has easily intergration with github.

-## Servers:
-You can access the application in Heroku App clicking [here](https://challenge-celero.herokuapp.com/).
-Heroku has a limit in free plan about quantity of lines in tables on database, for this reason, this version has fewer records of athletes and events.
-I placed a limit too, for you create new Athletes, Events or Informations for Athletes.

 ## Run in local machine
 You can find how make your setup and run the project in your Linux machine in the text below: